ankanch/GSoC2017-projects/Utilities/README.md

 This repository is used for my Google Summer of Code 2017 project that develop a web interface for DoMo-Pred.

+* To change the result life (how long a result will be delete when its been generated), please modify the variable `VAR_RESULT_LIFE` in file `SessionManager.py`

 ##### This folder is used for store some help libaries.
 Pages descriptions are as below.

 ## Pages descriptions